iheb-draouil/laravel-app-refactoring/README.md

 You're allowed to modify the structure and the content of files within the project but make sure the content of the "External" directory in the project root is intact.

-The directory contains services that act as third party services with which your app communicates but may not modify in any way.
+The directory contains services that act as third party services with which your app communicates with but may not modify in any way.

 Your task is to expose a REST API that offers these two functionalities:
 - Authentication: It must be done a way that users from all the systems can authenticate with your app using their respective system's credentials.